yugankahuja/Employee-Portal/README.md

    - Use the 'Add Employee' button to create new entries.
    - Click on any employee to edit or delete their information.

-## Contributing

-I encourage community contributions!
-Please check our [Contributing Guide](LINK_TO_CONTRIBUTING_GUIDE) for detailed instructions on how to contribute.

 ## Contact